blyxyas/simple-workspaces/README.md

 # simple-workspaces

-simple-workspaces is a lightweight CLI tool to change between workspaces. **What is a workspace?** With a workspace you can quicly execute various commands.
+simple-workspaces is a lightweight CLI tool to change between workspaces. **What is a workspace?** A workspace is a list of commands easily available in just one command.
 With simple-workspaces you can have unlimited light workspaces, which you can add, remove or modify with the CLI tool or manually, in the file.

 # Installation